DanteFerronato/casino-app/database/README.md

 # Database Structure

 + Users: Lists all users who signed up, including the house itself
-    + username: Uniquelly identifies the user
+    + username: Uniquely identifies the user
     + email: Employed on sign in, is unique
     + password: Employed on sign in
     + money: Total money purchased by the user in the casino casino, including losses